 COVID-19 Impact Report - Learn how Chalice supporters have helped families at our sites during the pandemic.

 Eligibility is based on site capacity and performance in financial and operational requirements.
 Sites are given a list of items they may use to guide their requests.
 This program benefits both sponsored and non-sponsored children.
 There is a broad range of categories in the catalogue and sites use this funding opportunity to supplement activities and reach out beyond the sponsorship program.
 Some examples are: animals (goats, rabbits, and chickens), educational items (books, classroom furniture, and uniforms), health and hygiene (vaccines, toiletries, diapers, and specific medical needs), skills development, small business support, and community infrastructure like water systems and agricultural support.

-A few examples of recent Human Development Programs (HDPs) are:
+A few examples of recent Capital Projects/Human Development Programs (HDPs) are:

 Educational & Vocational Training Support for Vulnerable girls and teenage mothers, Mikinduri, Kenya - The project objective, which was to support 30 sponsored and 70 non-sponsored young women to pursue vocational training in various crafts to earn money to support them and their children/siblings, was successfully realized.
 After the training, the women received starter kits of equipment, handbooks, and seed capital to help them gain employment or start their own business.
 The young women were also provided with information on life skills and awareness of various issues affecting teenage mothers and youth.